🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 Third-Party Liability (TPL) is mandatory by Armenian law and always included.
 Most TakeCars partners also include basic Collision Damage Waiver (CDW), which covers accident damage with an excess.
 Glass, rims, tyres and the underbody usually sit outside it — for mountain trips and gravel roads to monasteries, take Full Coverage from the start.

 Payment is straightforward: dollars, euros and drams are accepted in cash, for both the rental and the deposit.
 Visa and Mastercard work for the online deposit (15–20 %); the balance is settled on the spot in cash.
-Armenia is one of the easiest countries in the region for payments.
+Armenia is one of the easiest countries in the region for payments — cards online for the booking, then dollars, euros or AMD in cash at handover.

-Armenia has no toll roads and no vignettes — the only road fee applies to drivers entering on their own foreign-plated car, and not to rentals.
+Armenia has no toll roads and no vignettes — the only road fee applies to drivers entering on their own foreign-plated car, not to rentals.
 Most partners offer unlimited mileage too.
-On the move you'll only pay for petrol.
+On the move you pay for petrol and not much else.

 Speed cameras in Yerevan are precise and unforgiving.
-Google Maps or Waze is the easiest way to keep an eye on cameras and current limits as you drive.
+Google Maps or Waze keeps an eye on them and the current limit — a guest in March picked up a $40 ticket on the M2 before he'd even noticed the sign.

 Winter tyres are required by law from 1 December to 1 March.
 Most partners refit the fleet automatically at no extra cost.
-For mountain areas — Dilijan, Tsaghkadzor, Sevan, Syunik — chains are handy in winter and worth confirming when you book.
+For Dilijan, Tsaghkadzor, Sevan and Syunik, chains are handy in winter and worth confirming when you book.

 Parking and petrol

 Yerevan's centre has red-line paid parking — about 100 drams an hour, 500 a day.
 From 22:00 to 10:00 it's free.
-Outside the capital parking is free almost everywhere — monasteries, Gyumri, Dilijan.
-For petrol, stick with major networks: Shell, Gulf, CPS, Grand Petroleum, Max.
+Outside the capital, parking is free almost everywhere — at monasteries, in Gyumri, around Dilijan.
+For petrol, stick with the major networks: Shell, Gulf, CPS, Grand Petroleum, Max.

 Armenia is small: a week takes in monasteries, mountain lakes, the canyons of Syunik and the wineries of Areni.
-Most sights are reachable on tarmac, so car choice depends on the trip, not fear of bad surfaces.
+Most sights are reachable on tarmac, so car choice depends on the trip, not fear of off-road.

 Saloon or crossover

-The classic 3–5 day loop runs through Garni, the cave monastery of Geghard, the Symphony of Stones, Lake Sevan, Dilijan and Khor Virap with its view of Mount Ararat.
-All comfortable in a Hyundai Elantra or Kia Rio.
+The classic 3–5 day loop runs Garni, the cave monastery of Geghard, the Symphony of Stones, Lake Sevan, Dilijan and Khor Virap with its view of Mount Ararat.
+All comfortable in a Hyundai Elantra or Kia Rio — the roads are paved and the climbs are gentle.

 For Tatev, Noravank, the Syunik switchbacks, the Geghama Mountains and Aragats, take a Lada Niva 4×4 or a proper SUV.
 The Niva is a local classic — $30–45 a day, simple and capable on dirt.
-Travellers consistently choose it for Syunik and the Geghama Mountains, where it works better than a crossover three times the price.
+Travellers keep coming back to it for Syunik and the Geghama Mountains; it works better there than a crossover three times the price.

-Two cities have their own fleets — Car hire in Yerevan — the capital and main hub — and Rent a car in Gyumri, the northern cultural capital.
-From Armenia, the only border crossable by rental is Georgia: selected partners issue a notarised permit (around $150), with the route agreed in advance.
-One-way Yerevan → Tbilisi is also available — for the Armenia–Georgia loop, we'll arrange the permit and pick a car that crosses the border without questions.
+Two cities have their own fleets: Yerevan, the capital and main hub, and Gyumri, the northern cultural capital.
+From Armenia, the only border crossable by rental is Georgia.
+Selected partners issue a notarised permit (around $150), with the route agreed in advance.
+One-way Yerevan → Tbilisi is also available.

 Rates in Armenia vary throughout the year depending on the season and the rental length in days.